Kimang18/kimang18.github.io/youtube.md

 You can find __my YouTube channel__ here: [https://www.youtube.com/channel/UCHpwDjAtW1AZrexwBgViHmw](https://www.youtube.com/channel/UCHpwDjAtW1AZrexwBgViHmw){:target="_blank"}

+## What is DoRA?
+PEFT for fine-tuning LLMs in 2025
+In this video, I explain Weight-Decomposed Low Rank Adaption (DoRA) and its coding in python.

+{% include embed.html url="https://www.youtube.com/embed/Ai18H8VPE8g" %}

 ## Step By Step Tutorial To Fine-Tune Detr-ResNet50 for object detection with LoRA-C
 In this video, I fine-tune Detr-ResNet50 for object detection using CPPE-5 dataset and LoRA-C technique.